chhuang-one/sqxclib/README.md

 **There are more...**

 * You can get more information about schema and migrations in doc/[database-migrations.md](doc/database-migrations.md)
-* To use initializer to define (or change) table statically, see doc/[schema-builder-static.md](doc/schema-builder-static.md)
+* To use initializer to define (or change) table, see doc/[schema-builder-constant.md](doc/schema-builder-constant.md)
 * To use macro to define (or change) table dynamically, see doc/[schema-builder-macro.md](doc/schema-builder-macro.md)

 ## Database products